emilheroyt/Bachelor-Thesis-Stress-Testing-Robustness-of-SOTA-Point-Trackers/README.md

 ## Repository structure

+- `experiment1/` — Colab notebooks for each model (setup, inference, evaluation)
-- `experiment1/ and experiment2/` — Colab notebooks for each model (setup, inference, evaluation)
+- `experiment2/` — Colab notebooks for each model (setup, inference, evaluation)
 - `results_experiment1and2/` — CSV result tables and plots (per-video and aggregated metrics)

 ## Reproducing this work